johnpeart/johnpeart.github.io/src/posts/blogpost/2021-12-31-2021-resolutions-review.md

 ## How did I do?

-It's been a difficult year again in 2021. *You know, with Covid and everything*.
-Despite the prevailing environment though, this year's goals have been a *qualified* success.
+It’s been a difficult year again in 2021. *You know, with Covid and everything*.
+Despite the prevailing environment though, this year’s goals have been a *qualified* success.

 ### 1. Eat less meat